k-box/k-box/docs/developer/commands/index.md

 - [`lang:check`](./lang-check.md) Get the status of the localization in different languages
 - [`files:orphans`](./files-orphans.md): Find and remove orphan files, i.e. the one not linked to a document descriptor
+- `video:elaborate`: Trigger the video elaboration for the specified documents

 For a complete list of available commands execute